w3f/General-Grants-Program/grants/rfps/appi.md

 * **Estimated Duration:** 2 weeks
 * **Full Time Employees:** 2
 * **Costs:** 9600 USD
-* We will implement:
+* Implement:
    * Load balancer that is able to read data from database and route requests to qualified node
- * We will deliver docker-compose file to run node, daemon and load balancer
+ * Deliver docker-compose file to run node, daemon and load balancer
  * The code will have proper unit-test coverage to ensure functionality and robustness.
- * We will provide both inline documentation of the code and a basic tutorial describing how the software can be used and tested.
+ * Provide both inline documentation of the code and a basic tutorial describing how the software can be used and tested.

 ### Milestone 3: Payout Script